Our knowledge of orthopaedics. Your best health.

 Osteotomy

-In an osteotomy, your doctor makes small cuts in the bones to realign the joint.
+In an osteotomy, your doctor makes cuts in the bones to realign the joint.
 After cutting the bone, your doctor fixes this new break with pins, screws, or plates.
 The bones are now straighter, and the joint is balanced.

 Osteotomies may be performed in different places along the bone to correct the deformity.
 In some cases, in addition to cutting the bone, a small wedge of bone is removed to provide enough correction to straighten the toe.